mfbz/clawmate/README.md

   <h1 style="margin-top:8px;">Clawmate</h1>

   <p>
-    <strong>Dunk your NFTs into the pool, earn coins and grab other NFTs.</strong>
+    <strong>Dunk your NFTs into the pool, earn CLAW and grab other NFTs.</strong>
   </p>
 </div>